Shnyashva/Memory-match-game/README.md

-# A Simple memory match game
+# A simple memory match game

 There is field 4x4 of 8 pairs of the cards